http4s/http4s/SECURITY.md

 ## Reporting a Vulnerability

-We will use [keybase](https://keybase.io) as the vehicle for reporting security issues as that gives us a much better feedback loop.
-We want to work with the reporter to make sure we understand the reported issue.
+We will use [keybase](https://keybase.io) as the vehicle for reporting security issues as that gives us a forum to discuss, analyze, and remediate the threat before an exploit is published.
+[Responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) enhances security for the entire community.

 If the vulnerability is found to be true we will release a patch version of our software and make sure that finds it way to Maven Central before we push the patch to github.